No results for ""

 Rule

-is a description of which contexts should be included for a given outcome.
+A rule or targeting rule is a description of which contexts should be included for a given outcome.
 In flags, targeting rules determine which flag variations your application should serve to which contexts.
 In segments, targeting rules determine which contexts are part of the segment.
-In AI configs, targeting rules determine which versions your application should serve to which contexts.
+In AI configs, targeting rules determine which variations your application should serve to which contexts.

 Targeting rules can have one or more conditions.
 Each condition has three parts: